Meet the Kid Think Team

 Sarah Maley, ’18.
 Sarah is pursuing a Masters in School Counseling.

 Colleen McInnis ’12.
-Colleen sent many years working with a company that helps students study abroad.
+Colleen spent many years working with a company that helps students study abroad.

 Beth Moriarty ’12.
 Beth earned her Master’s Degree in School Psychology at Tufts University.